Slip and fall is the leading cause of personal injuries in Arkansas and often occurs every day and can happen anywhere.

-We represent victims who have suffered injuries from all types of slip and fall accidents, including:
+We represent victims who have suffered injuries from all types of slip and fall accidents, including, but not limited to:

 This is by far one of the most common causes of slip and fall accidents.
 Examples include cracked sidewalks, poorly constructed staircase, potholes, broken floor tiles, and much more.